or Plan B

 The Morning after Pill or Emergency Contraceptive Pill (ECP) is for emergencies only!
 This pill contains the same hormone found in many birth control pills, only in a much larger dosage.
 It is NOT the same thing as RU-486, the abortion pill.

-Plan B is an emergency back up plan that helps prevent pregnancy after birth control failure, unprotected sex, or sexual assault.
-It is not a substitute of routine birth control and should not be used as one.
-Plan B is not RU-486 (the abortion pill).
+Emergency contraception is a back-up plan that helps prevent pregnancy after birth control failure, unprotected sex, or sexual assault.
+It is not a substitute of routine birth control, and should not be used as one.

-Plan B should be taken within 3days (72 hours) of unprotected sex or birth control failure.
-If necessary it may be taken up to 5days (120 hours) later.
-The sooner you take it, the more effective it will be.
-Plan B will not work if you’re already pregnant nor will it hurt the fetus.
+The pill changes the hormone balance by preventing ovulation.
+MAP should be taken within 3 days (72 hours) of unprotected sex or birth control failure.
+If necessary it may be taken up to 5 days (120 hours) later.
+It reduces the chances of getting pregnant by up to 89% if used correctly; the sooner you take it the more effective it will be.